Audio#

 • GameKit does not support streaming audio from disk/network

-• GameKit only support the wave format (.wav)
+• GameKit only supports the wave format (.wav)

 A Simple Sample#